-In connection with the fiscal year 2021 audited financial statements of EOG Resources, Inc. ("EOG"), the Audit Committee of the Board of Directors of EOG, during its February 2022 meeting, (1) reviewed and discussed the audited financial statements with EOG's management; (2) discussed with EOG's independent auditors the matters required to be discussed by the applicable requirements of the Public Company Accounting Oversight Board ("PCAOB") and the United States Securities and Exchange Commission; (3) received the written disclosures and the letter from the independent auditors required by the applicable requirements of the PCAOB regarding the independent auditors' communications with the Audit Committee concerning independence; (4) discussed with the independent auditors the independent auditors is compatible with maintaining auditor independence.
+In connection with the fiscal year 2022 audited financial statements of EOG Resources, Inc. ("EOG"), the Audit Committee of the Board of Directors of EOG, during its February 2023 meeting, (1) reviewed and discussed the audited financial statements with EOG's management; (2) discussed with EOG's independent auditors the matters required to be discussed by the applicable requirements of the Public Company Accounting Oversight Board ("PCAOB") and the United States Securities and Exchange Commission; (3) received the written disclosures and the letter from the independent auditors required by the applicable requirements of the PCAOB regarding the independent auditors' communications with the Audit Committee concerning independence; (4) discussed with the independent auditors the independent auditors' independence; and (5) considered whether the provision of non-audit services by EOG's principal auditors is compatible with maintaining auditor independence.

-Based upon these reviews and discussions, the Audit Committee has recommended to the Board of Directors, and the Board of Directors has approved, that the audited financial statements for fiscal year 2021 be included in EOG's Annual Report on Form 10-K for the fiscal year ended December 31, 2021 for filing with the United States Securities and Exchange Commission.
+Based upon these reviews and discussions, the Audit Committee has recommended to the Board of Directors, and the Board of Directors has approved, that the audited financial statements for fiscal year 2022 be included in EOG's Annual Report on Form 10-K for the fiscal year ended December 31, 2022 for filing with the United States Securities and Exchange Commission.

-AUDIT COMMITTEE
+AUDIT COMMITTEE1

-Janet F. Clark, Chairperson Charles R. Crisp Robert P. Daniels James C. Day C. Christopher Gaut Michael T. Kerr Julie J. Robertson Donald F. Textor
+C. Christopher Gaut, Chairman Janet F. Clark Charles R. Crisp Robert P. Daniels James C. Day Michael T. Kerr Julie J. Robertson Donald F. Textor